OpenCockpitOpenCockpit

 Code & files, all-in-one

-• Syntax highlighting (Shiki) with Vi mode editing
+• Shiki syntax highlighting with Vi-mode editing

-• Git blame, diff view, branch switching, worktree
+• Git blame, diff, branch switching, worktree

 Explorer